 - Taking over parental responsibilities: During a divorce or custody proceeding, money may be tight for one parent or the other.
 Grandparents may want or feel compelled to step up to provide babysitting, pay child support, or take over other parental responsibilities in order to help the parent fulfill his or her obligations.
 While there is nothing inherently bad about providing a “helping hand,” courts generally frown upon situations in which the grandparents are raising the child or spending time with the child and fulfilling the role of the parent.
 Make certain that when you are helping your grandchildren’s parent that you are truly assisting them with a short-term situation and not fulfilling the responsibilities they are supposed to fulfill.

 Call a Chicago Family Law Attorney Today

 Grandparents have limited privileges in family law proceedings, but these are privileges that can be asserted.
-The experienced Chicago family law attorneys at Arami Law Office can help you do this.
+The experienced Chicago family law attorney at Arami Law can help you do this.
 If you are a grandparent and are curious about your role in a divorce or custody proceeding, contact us for assistance.
 Call our office at (312) 212-1399 or contact us through our firm’s website to discuss your situation and options.